Navigation

 Step 1 - Create an Empty Project

-Create a new project, and name it “ChatGPT- Book Writer”.
-Delete the sprite with the dog, and we will just use the “Empty1” sprite for coding.
+Create a new project and name it “AI Book Writer.”
+Delete the sprite with the dog, as we will use the “Empty1” sprite for coding.

 Step 2 - The Topic Label

 First, we will add a label that says “Topic:”.
-It will tell the user where to input the topic of the book.
-As shown below, make sure you set the background of the label to 100% transparent, and set its border width to 0.
+It will instruct the user on where to enter the book’s topic.
+As shown below, ensure that the label’s background is set to 100% transparent and its border width is set to 0.
 You will get a label at the center of the stage.

 Step 3 - Move the Topic Label

-We need to move the label to the left top.
+We need to move the label to the top left.
 The easiest way is to use the “Widget Position” tool, which allows us to change the size of a widget and drag it to a new position.
 The new position and size will be stored in the block directly, so the next time the program runs, the widget will appear at the new position automatically.

 Step 4 - Add the Topic Input Textbox